 Functional vs Imperative in Java

-Here's our benchmark: Given a collection of random numbers, get the distinct evens in sorted order.
+Here's the task: Given a collection of random numbers, find the distinct even numbers in sorted order.

 We'll split this into two parts.
 First, we'll build the test client.
-Then, we'll run the benchmarks and examine the results.
+Then we'll run the benchmarks and look at the results.

-Let's create a wrapper containing a collection of random numbers.
+We'll start with a small wrapper that creates a collection of random numbers.

 import java.util.List;